wirepas/gateway/README.md

 The implementation uses system bus that has enforced security.
 In order to obtain a service name on system bus, the user launching the sink service must be previously declared to system.
-Provided file com.wirepas.sink.conf inside sink_service folder
+Provided file *com.wirepas.sink.conf* inside sink_service folder
-must be copied under /etc/dbus-1/system.d/ and edited with the user that will launch sink_service (and transport service).
+must be copied under */etc/dbus-1/system.d/* and edited with the user that will launch the sink_service (and transport service).

 To change the default wirepas user, please edit the following lines from com.wirepas.sink.conf: